The Manager Usage Dashboard

 7. Switch plans from the Billing tab

 If a few cycles in a row are running into overage, the cheaper move is usually a bigger plan, not bigger top-ups.
-The neighbouring Billing tab lists every plan side by side with its included credits, tokens, and BYO-AI discount, with your current plan flagged.
+The neighbouring Billing tab lists every plan side by side with its included documents, tokens, storage, and BYO-AI discount, with your current plan flagged.
 Switch in one click.

 Configuration